Contact

 Dr Thomas Guiney is an Assistant Professor of Criminology in the School of Sociology and Social Policy.

-Tom joined the University of Nottingham in September 2021 having previously held positions at Oxford Brookes and the London School of Economics where he was a Visiting Fellow in the Mannheim Centre for Criminology.
+Tom joined the University of Nottingham in September 2021.
+Tom was previously based at Oxford Brookes and he has held Visiting Fellowships at the Mannheim Centre for Criminology, London School of Economics and the Institute for Criminology at the University of Cambridge.

 Tom completed his PhD in Social Policy at the LSE in 2016 and read for an MSc (Distinction) in Criminology and Criminal Justice at the University of Oxford (2009).
-Prior to this, Tom spent a number of years working in public policy with the Prison Reform Trust, Bond and the National Lottery Community Fund.
+Prior to academia, Tom spent a decade working in public policy with the Prison Reform Trust, Bond and the National Lottery Community Fund.

-Tom is a member of the Editorial Board of the British Journal of Criminology and sits on the Advisory Board of the Prison Reform Trust Building Futures project.
-He has given oral evidence to several Parliamentary Select Committees, he has contributed guest articles to the Huffington Post, Daily Telegraph and he has appeared on the BBC and ITV on questions relating to penal policy.
+Tom is an Associate Editor of the Howard Journal of Crime & Justice and sits on the Editorial Board of the British Journal of Criminology.
+Tom was a member of the UK Advisory Board for the Prison Reform Trusts' Building Futures programme, a project funded by the National Lottery Community Fund to explore the experiences of people who will spend 10 or more years in custody.
+He has given oral evidence to several Parliamentary Select Committees, he has contributed guest articles to the Huffington Post, Justice Gap and the Daily Telegraph and he has appeared on the BBC and ITV on questions relating to penal policy.

 Expertise Summary